discord-net/Discord.Net/CONTRIBUTING.md

 ## Development Cycle

-We prefer all changes to the library to be discussed beforehand, either in a GitHub issue, or in a discussion in our Discord channel with library regulars or other contributors.
+We prefer all changes to the library to be discussed beforehand, either in a GitHub issue, or in a discussion in our [Discord server](https://discord.gg/dnet) with library regulars or other contributors.

 Issues that are tagged as "up for grabs" are free to be picked up by